i-dream-of-ai/cli/README.md

 ## Installation

-Run `npx mcp-shell`.
-The server will start and listen for MCP commands via standard I/O.
+Run `npx mcp-shell` and it'll add itself to Claude Desktop's config.

 Start (or restart) [Claude Desktop](https://claude.ai/download) and you should see the MCP tool listed on the landing page.